 Strictly speaking, this type of cover is a solar cover however it is possibly better known as a bubble cover.
 These covers are the least expensive of all the options.

 While a bubble cover describes what the cover looks like, solar cover is a better description for what the cover does.
 This cover transfers heat generated by the sun into the water to increase the water temperature.
 The amount of heat transferred is dependent on the amount of sunlight and the ambient air temperature.
 For pools that get a lot of direct sunlight these can be a good option.

 Solar covers also help reduce evaporation which saves the pool owner money as well.
 They are available in different thicknesses, usually rated by microns.
-We currently sell BMH covers that are 400 microns, 500 microns and 610 microns thick.
+We sell BMH covers that are 400 microns, 500 microns and 610 microns thick.
 The higher the number, the thicker the cover and the greater the insulation provided by the cover.
-The size of the bubble also makes a difference to the effectiveness of the heat transfer by the cover.
+The size of the bubble makes a difference to the effectiveness of the heat transfer by the cover.
 Covers with a larger amount of bubble area transfer more heat to the water compared to those with a smaller area.
-The 610 micron cover we sell has a ‘triple’ bubble with a large bubble area therefore transfers more heat to the water than the 400 or 500 micron cover material.
+The 610 micron cover we sell has a ‘triple’ bubble with a large bubble area therefore transfers more heat to the water than the covers with smaller bubbles.